 Treat yourself with fruit

 The easiest way to indulge more is by making fruit a part of your dessert menu whenever possible.
 It could be the dessert itself or a part of the recipe.
-While fruit is high in carbs, it is also packed full of fibre, minerals, and vitamins.
+While fruit is high in carbs, it is also packed full of fiber, minerals, and vitamins.
 Fruits are also versatile ingredients that can be made into several desserts like melon salad, fruit salad with yogurt dressing, banana split cake, and chocolate mousse pie.

 When you want to indulge in something sweet without risking your health, stop by Sweet e’s Pastries and Sweets, one of the best Vancouver cake shops.
 We have a variety of diabetic-friendly options for you to choose from.